Rotary Club Participation

-Additionally, hosting clubs in RYE-Florida contribute to an Inbound Student Activity Fund that makes possible events such as the Inbound Orientation weekend in August, Disney World trip in December, and the Sea Camp excursion in February.
-Most member districts bill the hosting clubs directly for this amount.
+Additionally, hosting clubs in Rotary Youth Exchange Southeast contribute to a Student Activity Fund that makes possible two group trips for Inbound students, including Inbound Orientation weekend in August and the Disney World weekend in September.
+Most member districts bill the hosting clubs directly for this amount (currently $750.00).

 The cost of providing a Rotary meal to an exchange student who visits the club regularly, as well as appropriate club socials, should also be considered an expense of the program.
 Some clubs also plan on gifts for the student’s birthday and Christmas, and for a year-end going away present.